-Topics centered around the news cycle, seasonality (such as a dietitian answering questions about how best to keep your health-centric New Year's' resolutions at the beginning of January) or of general interest to a Reddit audience (read: informed, and on the geeky side) are your best bets.
+Topics centered around the news cycle, seasonality (such as a dietitian answering questions about how best to keep your health-centric New Year's resolutions at the beginning of January), or of general interest to a Reddit audience (read: informed, and on the geeky side) are your best bets.
+The Reddit platform also presents faculty members with the opportunity to leverage their expertise and directly connect with populations in need during critical time periods (such as an epidemiologist sharing advice for navigating daily life during the COVID-19 pandemic - or a neurologist sharing tips for getting a better night's sleep and improving well-being during a time when the general public's daily routines and schedules drastically and unexpectedly changed).
 If you're particularly interested in something currently happening in the world that relates to your specialty, it's a good indicator that it is the right time for an AMA.
 There are bound to be tons of people on Reddit interested, too, and they have questions for an expert like you!